tdwg/bdq/tg2/_review/docs/guide/users/index.md

 A `Data Quality Report` from a BDQ Test is expected to include a `Response` for each Test run.

-We use a shorthand to describe a collection of formal Fitness for Use Framework concepts: an instance of a subtype of `bdqffdq:Response` produced by running a Test, which carries a response status, result, comment and optional qualifier via the `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`/`bdqffdq:hasResponseResultValue`, `bdqffdq:hasResponseComment`, and `bdqffdq:hasResponseQualifier` properties.
+We use a shorthand to describe a collection of formal Fitness For Use Framework concepts: an instance of a subtype of `bdqffdq:Response` produced by running a Test, which carries a response status, result, comment and optional qualifier via the `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`/`bdqffdq:hasResponseResultValue`, `bdqffdq:hasResponseComment`, and `bdqffdq:hasResponseQualifier` properties.

 In this shorthand, each `Response` consists of the following elements: